tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 puts you closer to my understanding in the matter of minutes.
 Really, a vast majority of the complicated things in programs are made of arrays.
 Often arrays with combinations of other arrays.

 Let's remark on something about position values.
-With our last string "Boba", each letter has a position value.
+With our last string `"Boba"`, each letter has a position value.
 These values are referred to as "indexes".
 Here is a table demonstrating:

 | Index | Character |